Who We Are

-The Goosebumps
+The 4.9 Million Goosebumps Effect

 We believe in the euphoric power of music on a grand stage to spread goosebumps and create unforgettable memories.